ph1-xyz/Phazerville-Wiki/MIDI-Input.md

 (v1.6.4) After substantial refactoring internally, I've expanded on the capabilities of the original [**MIDI In** applet](https://github.com/Chysn/O_C-HemisphereSuite/wiki/MIDI-In).
 MIDI messages coming in via USB are parsed and handled at a high level; the applet acts as a configuration UI, and also passes signals to the outputs.

-If you switch to a different applet, the configured incoming MIDI messages are rerouted to the _inputs_ of the selected applet, _overriding the physical CV or trigger input_.
-This allows things like modulating parameters via MIDI CC or Pitch Bend, quantizing MIDI Notes to a scale, or triggering sequencer applets with MIDI Notes on a specific channel.
+If you switch to a different applet, the configured incoming MIDI messages are rerouted to the _inputs_ of the selected applet.
+(As of v1.6.6, this is _combined with the physical CV or trigger input_.)
+This allows things like modulating parameters via MIDI CC or Pitch Bend, quantizing MIDI Notes to a scale, or triggering sequencer applets with MIDI Note-On.
 You can use **AttenOff** to scale and offset MIDI CC values.
 You can transpose **TB-3PO** patterns via MIDI Note and modulate Density with the Velocity, or Aftertouch, etc.

 MIDI _Clock_, _Start_, and _Stop_ messages are also handled automatically by the internal **[Clock Setup](https://github.com/djphazer/O_C-BenisphereSuite/wiki/Clock-Setup)** applet.
 Incoming MIDI Clock is translated from 24 PPQN to 2 PPQN internally.